MadRoboticist/FLORIStest/README.md

 This package contains functions which handle UAV path planning

+UAV.py

+This package contains the UAV class definition

 AnimateError.py

 This is a test script which runs the animateDnSerror function from visualization_manager_DJ.py